Fact Check: Do You Burn More Calories Running or Walking the Same Distance?

 If you think “regular” walking is boring, try Nordic Walking!
 The advantage is that you’ll strengthen your upper body, core, and legs.

-Even if running burns more calories, both running and walking are good activities to help you lose weight.
+Even if running burns more calories than walking, both running and walking are good activities to help you lose weight.
 Why?

 Because if you reduce your calorie intake (how much you eat), both of these activities can provide enough extra calorie burn for successful weight loss.